 Jason Hamilton Davison

 Jason is a Clinical Assistant Professor at The Catholic University of America.
-He was a postdoctoral fellow at Aquanty, Inc. and instructor at University of Waterloo in the Department of Earth and Environmental Sciences.
-He collaborates with Dr. John Lin and Dr. Ed Sudicky focusing on the coupling of atmospheric and groundwater models.
+He was a postdoctoral fellow at Aquanty, Inc. and an instructor at the University of Waterloo in the Department of Earth and Environmental Sciences.
 Jason graduated with a MS in Environmental Fluid Mechanics and Hydrology from Stanford University and a BS in Civil and Environmental Engineering from the Georgia Institute of Technology.

 DOCTOR OF PHILOSOPHY